DataDog/hiring-engineers/answers.md

 2) my_metric.py in the checks.d directory
 * This file creates a function with a task of creating random intervals between 0-1000 every 45 seconds per the interval set in the config file

 With the Agent Check in place we can now begin monitoring, setting alerts, and downtime based on the parameters chosen through Application Performance Monitoring (APM) and real-time interactive dashboards.
+In the case of a project I recently worked on, The Wishlist App, monitoring how many items added in a day required an alert in order to ensure the average data cache would not overflow.

 ## Visualizing Data: